 Plants4Presents is a family business and we all believe that it is important to balance a quality service with a commitment to a sound environmental policy.

-Sussex grow chilli plants; bees enjoying lavender from kent; toads are a useful allay in the war against slugs
+Sussex grown chilli plants; bees enjoying lavender from kent; toads are a useful ally in the war against slugs

 All our plants are gift wrapped in recyclable green kraft and tissue paper from

-managed forests, boxed in 80% recycled cardboard, decorated with paper and raffia
+managed forests, boxed in 80% recycled cardboard and decorated with paper and raffia

 of our ongoing commitment to recycling all our office paper and envelopes are made